 ]]>

-WNMU Named Athletic Training Staff of the Year by Lone Star Conference /17860-2/ Fri, 08 Aug 2025 14:30:57 +0000 /?p=17860 Continue reading WNMU Named Athletic Training Staff of the Year by Lone Star Conference]]> By Josh Brown
+WNMU Named Athletic Training Staff of the Year by Lone Star Conference /17860-2/ Fri, 08 Aug 2025 14:30:57 +0000 /?p=17860 By Josh Brown Western New Mexico University’s athletic training staff has been selected as the 2024–25 Lone Star Conference Athletic Training Staff of the Year among football-playing institutions.
+It is the program’s second recognition in the past three seasons, having also earned the honor in 2022–23.
+The Mustang staff is led by Head Athletic Trainer… Continue reading WNMU Named Athletic Training Staff of the Year by Lone Star Conference

 Western New Mexico University’s athletic training staff has been selected as the 2024–25 Lone Star Conference Athletic Training Staff of the Year among football-playing institutions.
 It is the program’s second recognition in the past three seasons, having also earned the honor in 2022–23.